johannesdue/chaceweb/_posts/2022-06-22-project-status-update.md

 ### Paper forthcoming in *Antisemitism Studies*

 The project has seen its first peer-reviewed publication (in press)!
 The paper, which I posted as a [preprint](/chaceweb/misc/2021/09/06/Preprint-contemporary-antisemitism-in-three-dimensions.html) in 2021, has now been revised, re-titled, and accepted for publication in *Antisemitism Studies*.
-The updated manuscript, "Accounting for Contemporary Antisemitism: A Four-Dimensional Framework and a New Dataset", can be accessed at [SocArXiv](https://osf.io/preprints/socarxiv/adqkn/).
+The updated manuscript is entitled "Accounting for Contemporary Antisemitism: A Four-Dimensional Framework and a New Dataset".
 This piece has been through several iterations—earlier versions were turned down twice and pulled by me once (because of an agonizingly slow-moving editorial process)—and now, after a round of revisions, it has finally found a home.

 ### DIMA — a new dataset!